 Netflix is an “on-demand” platform.
 When a customer wants it, they can watch it.
 This was, to be clear, a huge value to consumers, since they no longer had to wait for content until it aired on TV.
 (In truth, the DVR added a lot of this value previously, but on-demand is up another notch entirely.)

-But all on-demand has limitations in the same way that all linear had limitation.
+But all on-demand has limitations in the same way that all linear had limitations.
 Frankly, sports and news don’t work on-demand.
 They have to be live.
 This is what is saving the linear bundle right now.

 And those two big genres–news and sports–are notable weakpoints in Netflix’s content library.
 Netflix has tried to air shows that are close to “live”, like nightly talk shows, but even these have for the most part not worked on that platform.
 It also makes a lot of documentaries–like Vox’s Explained series–but even these lag real time news by weeks or longer.